xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Function**

-TRACER.CLEAR   Clears all tracer arrows on the worksheet
+TRACER.CLEAR&nbsp;&nbsp;&nbsp;Clears all tracer arrows on the worksheet

 Return to [top](#T)